KelticDanor/xmp-SIDex/README.md

 - stiltxt2md5 tool to support STIL outside of HVSC folders

-### STILtxt2md5
-This is a simply commandline to convert the existing STIL.txt and BUGlist.txt to md5 versions that don't require the SID you are playing to be in the HVSC folder structure.

-It adds a few hundred KB to the size but nothing too bad, it has been added as a command line so you can run it again whenever you update your HVSC to the latest version.

 ### SIDId Support
 xmp-sidex does not keep a copy of the SIDId database internally but a sidid.cfg file is included in the archive.
 Copy the sidid.cfg folder to wherever you point the HVSC